Dichanthium annulatum (Forssk.) Stapf

-Not normally fertilised but responds to low to moderate levels of nitrogen.
+Not normally fertilized but responds to low to moderate levels of nitrogen.

 Competes aggressively once established, often suppressing other species.

-Although many fungi have been reported on this grass , none seems to cause major damage - Balansia sclerotica, Cerebella andropogonis, Chaetostroma atrum, Cochliobolus cymbopogonis, Curvularia andropogonis, C. lunata, C. robusta, Ellisiella caudata, Jamesdicksonia obesa, Phyllachora ischaemi (tar spot), Physoderma dichanthicola, Pithomyces graminicola, Puccinia cesatii, P. duthiae, P. propinqua, Sclerospora dichanthicola, Sphacelotheca annulata, S. andropogonis-annulati, Tolyposporella obesa, Uredo susica, Uromyces andropogonis-annulati, U. clignyi and Ustilago duthiei.
-It also parasitised by Striga lutea.
+Although many fungal diseases have been reported, none seems to cause major damage: Balansia sclerotica, Cerebella andropogonis, Chaetostroma atrum, Cochliobolus cymbopogonis, Curvularia andropogonis, C. lunata, C. robusta, Ellisiella caudata, Jamesdicksonia obesa, Phyllachora ischaemi (tar spot), Physoderma dichanthicola, Pithomyces graminicola, Puccinia cesatii, P. duthiae, P. propinqua, Sclerospora dichanthicola, Sphacelotheca annulata, S. andropogonis-annulati, Tolyposporella obesa, Uredo susica, Uromyces andropogonis-annulati, U. clignyi and Ustilago duthiei.
+It is also parasitised by Striga lutea.
 Ergot (Claviceps sp.) may present a significant seed production impediment in at least some accessions.
 A phytoplasma has been detected in white leaf disease of D. annulatum in India.

-Although some types are stoloniferous , spread is mainly by seed, usually requiring some disturbance, e.g. cultivation, roadside mowing or grading.
+Although some types are stoloniferous, spread is mainly by seed, usually requiring some disturbance, e.g. cultivation, roadside maintenance (mowing or grading).

-Crude protein levels are usually low ranging from 2.6-10.4% (mostly 4-6%), largely reflecting the low nitrogen status of the soil.
-CP digestibility from 28-47%.
+Crude protein levels are usually low ranging from 2.6 to 10.4% (mostly 4‒6%), largely reflecting the low nitrogen status of the soil.
+CP digestibility 28‒47%.